taeyang91/assessment/README.md

      - API Gateway
      - Cognito User Pool
      - Lambda Functions
-     - Any other resources required (e.g., IAM roles, permissions, etc.).
+     - Are any other resources required (e.g., IAM roles, permissions, etc.)?

 4. **Documentation:**
    - Write a **README** in Markdown format that:
      - Describes the overall architecture.
      - Provides a step-by-step guide on how to deploy the solution.
      - Details the external services chosen for the Lambda functions.
-     - Includes instructions for testing the API endpoints (e.g., sample requests and expected responses).
+     - Includes API endpoint testing instructions (e.g., sample requests and expected responses).
      - Documents any assumptions, limitations, or additional configurations needed.

 ---